From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Created out of a former golf course, the mid-century Indian Hills neighborhood in central Omaha had its namesake movie theater open its doors in 1962.
 Both the neighborhood and the theater were owned by Swanson Enterprises, the same family that invented the TV dinner.

-The theater was located at 8601 West Dodge Road just west of the Indian Hills Inn which was owned by another famous Omaha family – the Schimmel’s which owned the Blackstone Hotel (present day Cottonwood Hotel) as well as the Cornhusker Hotel in Lincoln among others.
+The theater was located at 8601 W. Dodge Road, just west of the Indian Hills Inn, which was owned by another famous Omaha family, the Schimmels, who owned the Blackstone Hotel (present-day Cottonwood Hotel) as well as the Cornhusker Hotel in Lincoln, among others.

-Indian Hills was the largest of 200 theaters in the country to showcase films in the Cinerama wide-screen format – designed by architect Richard L. Crowther, a Fellow of the American Institute of Architects.
-While smaller than the theater in Omaha, there were two nearly identical theaters in Denver and Minneapolis.
+Indian Hills was the largest of 200 theaters to showcase films in the Cinerama wide-screen format, designed by architect Richard L. Crowther, a Fellow of the American Institute of Architects.
+While smaller than the theater in Omaha, those in Denver and Minneapolis were nearly identical.

-Each element of the theater was designed to enhance the Cinerama experience including its cylindrical shape and flat roof.
-The interior auditorium was circular in shape and the screen extended from the floor to the ceiling and was 35 feet high, 110 feet wide with a 146-degree curve.
-The auditorium was large enough to seat 810 movie-goers with 662 on the main floor and 148 in the balcony.
-The exterior base of the building consisted of black bricks with the upper portion formed of burnt orange monopanels, a color scheme that was repeated on the inside.
+Each element of the theater was designed to enhance the Cinerama experience, including its cylindrical shape and flat roof.
+The interior auditorium was circular in shape, and the screen extended from the floor to the ceiling: 35 feet high, 110 feet wide, with a 146-degree curve.
+The auditorium was large enough to seat 810 moviegoers, with 662 on the main floor and 148 in the balcony.
+The exterior base of the building consisted of black bricks, with the upper portion formed of burnt orange monopanels, a color scheme that was repeated on the inside.

-When it first opened, movie-goers had to call in advance to reserve seats.
-Upon arrival, a doorman would open the lobby door at which point you would pick up your tickets from the box office and be led to your seats by a tuxedo-clad usher armed with a flashlight.
-Concessions options were limited to an orange drink as well as imported candies – refreshments were not permitted inside the theater in those days.
+When it first opened, moviegoers had to call in advance to reserve seats.
+Upon arrival, a doorman would open the lobby door, at which point you would pick up your tickets from the box office and be led to your seats by a tuxedo-clad usher armed with a flashlight.
+Concession options were limited to an orange drink as well as imported candies, as refreshments were not permitted inside the theater in those days.

-In 1978 the smaller Cameo Theater was built to the east of the main theater – the result of a national trend towards twin theaters.
-Seating about 300 it shared the same lobby with the main theater.
-Indian Hills expanded further in 1987 when two additional 200 seat theaters were built on the west side of the building.
+In 1978, the smaller Cameo Theater was built to the east of the main theater, the result of a national trend toward twin theaters.
+Seating about 300, it shared the same lobby with the main theater.
+Indian Hills expanded further in 1987 when two additional 200-seat theaters were built on the west side of the building.
 The addition was connected by a corridor in the main lobby.

 The theater changed hands over the years but remained popular in its central location.
-Over time, however, competition increased particularly as residents continued to move west and new theaters opened closer to home.
-It was under performing by the time its then owner, Carmike Theaters, filed for chapter 11 bankruptcy protection from its creditors.
-At that point it was granted permission to cancel its lease on Indian Hills as well as some of its other theater.
-They eventually sold it and the adjacent office complex to Methodist Health Systems which had its hospital nearby.
+Over time, however, competition increased, particularly as residents continued to move west and new theaters opened closer to home.
+It was underperforming by the time its then-owner, Carmike Theaters, filed for Chapter 11 bankruptcy protection from its creditors.
+At that point, it was granted permission to cancel its lease on Indian Hills as well as some of its other theaters.
+They eventually sold it and the adjacent office complex to Methodist Health Systems, which had its hospital nearby.

-When news broke that it would be demolished, local residents, members of the Hollywood elite and even the National Trust for Historic Preservation attempted to prevent it.
-Those efforts failed and the theater was ultimately demolished in 2001.
-Some of its contents were given to Larry Karstens of an investment group that attempted to lease the theater before it was razed.
-Other items were donated to various theater/arts groups including the Rose Blumkin Performing Arts Center.
+When news broke that it would be demolished, local residents, members of the Hollywood elite, and even the National Trust for Historic Preservation attempted to prevent it.
+Those efforts failed, and the theater was ultimately demolished in 2001.
+Some of its contents were given to Larry Karstens of an investment group that had attempted to lease the theater before it was razed.
+Other items were donated to various theater and arts groups, including the Rose Blumkin Performing Arts Center.

-Gone for nearly 25 years now, the Indian Hills Theater lives on in the memories of those who got to experience its unique circular design and extraordinarily large screen which according to Los Angeles filmmaker, David Strohmaier, embodied the culmination of Cinerama design and technology which dated back to the New York World’s Fair when the Cinerama format made its debut in 1939.
+Gone for nearly 25 years now, the Indian Hills Theater lives on in the memories of those who got to experience its unique circular design and extraordinarily large screen, which, according to Los Angeles filmmaker David Strohmaier, embodied the culmination of Cinerama design and technology, a story that dated back to the 1939 New York World’s Fair, where the format made its debut.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!